Cortrah/Discourse-Notes/security.md

 ### Deployment concerns

-We strongly recommend that the various Discourse processes (web server, sidekiq) run under a non-elevated account.
-This is handled automatically if you install via our recommended Docker image -- see [our install guide][ig] for details.
+They strongly recommend that the various Discourse processes (web server, sidekiq) run under a non-elevated account.
+This is handled automatically if you install via their recommended Docker image -- see [the install guide][ig] for details.

 [ig]: https://github.com/discourse/discourse/blob/master/docs/INSTALL.md